jakobsche/blood/README.md

 Artists: You can suggest graphical images, that can be used as icons and illustrations for the project or related packages

+## Compilation  with "make"

+This requires, that you have installed Lazarus and Free Pascal + some further required tools on your system.
+If make stops with errors, check out the errors to find out, what is missing, and fix it.
+The command to compile the app is

+make DEPLOY TargetCPU=<parameter> TargetOS=<parameter> ExeExt=<parameter>

+The make command might fail, because makefile is not complete for all environments, yet.
+At least, it should work with 64-bit-Linux on PC, if all required tools (newest Lazarus-IDE with a compatible Free Pascal version and fullfilled requirements of both) are installed and found.
+If you have problems to compile yourself, send me your error messages, and use my zip files from the directory deploy.
+The file can be unpacked anywhere on your system, where you can run executable files from.

+### Example's for valid Parameters

+TargetCPU: x86_64, i386, arm
+TargetOS: win32, win64, linux
+ExeExt: .exe

+Example command: make DEPLOY TargetCPU=x86_64 TargetOS=linux ExeExt=

 ## Toolset

 Now the app contains a mouse toolset for the chart.
 You can use these functions: